10 Business Strategy Examples (And Why It’s Important To Have One)

 5. Resource allocation plan

 A business strategy includes where you will find the required resources to complete the plan, how the resources will be allocated and who is responsible for doing so.
+In this regard, you will be able to see where you need to add more resources in order to complete your projects.

 The business strategy also includes a way to track the company's output, evaluating how it is performing in relation to the targets that were set prior to launching the strategy.
+This helps you to stay on track with deadlines and goals, as well as budgetary concerns.

 10 business strategy examples

-Here are 10 examples of great business strategies.
+Here are 10 examples of great business strategies:

 1. Cross-sell more products